-Lustre is the shine that gives pearls their beauty and is an important factor in identifying quality.
-Lustre refers to the pearls brilliance – the way its surface reflects light, and to its inner glow – how it refracts light from the layers of nacre within.
-Pearls with low lustre appear chalky, yellow or dull.
-Whereas the lustre of good quality pearls is sharp and bright.
+Lustre is best described as the shine that gives a pearl their beauty and is an important factor in identifying quality.
+Lustre also refers to the way the Pearl surface reflects light, and to its inner glow – how it refracts light from the layers of nacre within.
+Pearls with low lustre appear chalky, yellow or dull – Whereas the lustre of good quality pearls is sharp and bright.

 Pearl size is measured in terms of its diameter.
-The size of pearl is important because larger pearls are harder to find.
+The size of the Pearl is important because larger pearls are harder to find.
 As the pearl size increases, its range also raises high.
-Difference in size could raise the price by 200 percent.
+The difference in size could raise the price by 200 percent.